-Mueller on Patent Law: Patentability and Validity is an authoritative legal treatise available electronically on Wolters Kluwer's Cheetah platform as a standalone subscription or as part of the IP Virtual Library.
+Mueller on Patent Law: Patentability and Validity is an authoritative legal treatise available electronically on Wolters Kluwer's CHEETAH legal research platform as a standalone subscription or as part of the IP Virtual Library.
 The treatise is updated annually.
 Mueller on Patent Law: Patentability and Validity provides the attorney or patent professional with a second to none treatment of the current state of the law concerning patentable subject matter, nonobviousness, utility, drafting claims and supporting disclosures, double patenting, and novelty and priority both pre- and post-passage of the America Invents Act.

-Volume 1 of a new two-volume set, Mueller on Patent Law: Patentability and Validity satisfies the need for a concise, accessible and practical treatment of U.S. patent law with regards to patentability and validity.
+First published in 2012, Mueller on Patent Law: Patentability and Validity satisfies the need for a concise, accessible and practical treatment of U.S. patent law with regards to patentability and validity.
 Volume I also targets the nuts and bolts of patent prosecution with an emphasis on the criticality of patent claim drafting and interpretation.

-Mueller on Patent Law: Patent Enforcement is an authoritative legal treatise available electronically on Wolters Kluwer's Cheetah platform as a standalone subscription or as part of the IP Virtual Library.
+Mueller on Patent Law: Patent Enforcement is an authoritative legal treatise available electronically on Wolters Kluwer's CHEETAH legal research platform as a standalone subscription or as part of the IP Virtual Library.
 The treatise is updated annually.
 Mueller on Patent Law deftly illustrates and explains the intricacies of U.S. patent law with a focus on critical decisions of the U.S. Court of Appeals for the Federal Circuit and the U.S. Supreme Court.
 Spanning the patent system's genesis in the U.S. Constitution through significant reforms implemented by the Leahy-Smith America Invents Act of 2011 (AIA), Volume 2 investigates the substance and procedure of enforcing U.S. patents and challenging their validity.
 Examining key topics such as jurisdiction, venue, and pleading in patent cases; the centrality of claim interpretation, literal infringement and infringement under the doctrine of equivalents, liability under theories of direct and indirect infringement, defenses including inequitable conduct, remedies for patent infringement, new means for challenging patents in the USPTO via AIA-implemented post-grant procedures, and international patent systems, Volume 2 provides a comprehensive look at patent enforcement in the United States and abroad.

 Patent Law delivers a succinct, single-volume explanation of the principal legal doctrines, key judicial authority, governing statutes, and guiding policy considerations in obtaining and enforcing a U.S. patent.
 The text breaks down the often abstract and complex statutes and cases into understandable pieces.
 A final chapter addresses central aspects of international patent law as they affect U.S. practice.
 Written at an appropriate level for students with or without technical backgrounds, Patent Law is suitable for use with any patent casebook.
 A valuable reference for students who go on to careers in IP law, the text is helpful in preparing students who choose to take the Patent Office's registration exam.
 Patent law terms of art are highlighted in boldface type throughout the text and defined in a glossary for quick reference.
 Visual aids and a sample patent with its prosecution history help students through the course.
 Fully updated to reflect America Invents Act changes, Patent Law is available in softcover and Kindle versions.